Blog Layout

 levels of hearing loss diagram

 To get an audiogram, you will need to have a full hearing test done.
 A hearing aid practitioner will conduct pure-tone testing to measure how well you hear different tones at varying volumes and frequencies.
-They will examine your hearing in various parts of the ear to help pinpoint where hearing loss may be coming from or the reasons behind hearing loss.
+They will examine your hearing in various parts of the ear to help pinpoint where your hearing loss may be coming from or the reasons behind your hearing loss.

 The audiogram visually charts the results of the various tests completed during your comprehensive hearing evaluation.
 Your clinician will review the results of these tests, and if it will be helpful, they may share your results with you in the form of an audiogram.